 The IRS will waive the usual fees and expedite requests for copies of previously filed tax returns for affected taxpayers.
-Taxpayers should put the assigned Disaster Designation in red ink at the top of Form 4506.
-Request for Copy of Tax Paties of Form 4506.
-The number for Transcript of Tax Paties of Form 4506.
+Taxpayers should put the assigned Disaster Designation in red ink at the top of Form 4506, Request for Copy of Tax Return, or Form 4506-T, Request for Transcript of Tax Return, as appropriate, and submit it to the IRS.